tugberkugurlu/go-bloggy/web/posts/2021/2021-03-27_21-14-00-whiteboard-coding-interviews-might-not-be-as-bad-as-you-think.md

 In general, an organization's chosen interview process can be very different when it comes to hiring a specialist vs. generalist, but they can still have some fundamental common characteristics.
 I will touch on this later in this post.

+## Hiring Strategy Relationship with Whiteboard-style Coding Interviews

+What does this information have to do with coding interviews, more specifically the whiteboard-style coding interviews?
+Having an understanding on what type of hiring strategies are out there, and which one is being used by the organization I am interviewing with helps me gain a wider perspective about their interview process, and makes me emphasize with the strategy.
+If I am convinced that hiring strategy and interview process aligns, this motivates me more.
+I am hoping this will at least be similar for you.

+So, for the rest of the post, I will be making the assumption that the organization's hiring strategy has the following criteria:

+ - Hiring engineers to solve tomorrow's Problems, not just today's problems.
+ - Hiring engineers into the organization, not particularly into a team.
+Even if the intention is to land them into a specific team, you are making the assumption that they can move within the organization.
+ - Hiring generalist engineers, not specialist.

+I made these choices here not because the alternatives are somehow bad.
+The main reason is that these are the criteria that the many organizations generally choose as part of their software engineer hiring strategy, and these contribute heavily to why whiteboard-style coding interviews become the core part of the assessment throughout the interviews.

 ## Whiteboard-style Coding Interviews

-What does this have to do with coding interviews, more specifically the whiteboard-style coding interviews?
-I see and hear a lot speculation about the negative side of whiteboard-style coding interviews.
+There seems to be notable amount of speculation about the negative side of whiteboard-style coding interviews.
 I say speculation here on purpose, not because it's people's intention to speculate, and all of the information out there is completely speculative.
 I say that because genuinely there are a lot of misconceptions and lack of rationale out there when judging these interviews.
 As humans we sometimes forget that most things are not black and white, and trade-offs matter, and that's what really is happening here I think.
 We end up judging these processes from one side: the candidate's.

-While acknowledging that every organization's intentions are different with this type of interviews, I personally believe, with the experience I have both as an interviewer and interviewee, I have a pretty solid idea on why these interview are shaped up in the way they are today in general.
+While acknowledging that every organization's intentions are different with this type of interviews, I personally believe, with the experience I have both as an interviewer and interviewee, I have a pretty solid idea on why these interviews are shaped up in the way they are today in general.
+Most important, it's actually largely positive for the candidates that these interviews are set up the way they are today.

 ### These Interviews are Intentionally Structured